Cinnamon Coffee Cake

 For the Cake

 • Preheat oven to 350F.
-Grease and flour a 9×13 inch baking dish then set aside.
+Grease and flour a 9x13 inch baking dish then set aside.

 • In a medium sized mixing bowl, whisk together 1 cup of the sour cream, 4 eggs, and 3 teaspoons vanilla extract.
 Set the bowl aside.

 • In a large mixing bowl, stir together 2 ¼ cups all-purpose flour, 1 cup granulated sugar, 1 tablespoon of baking powder, and ¾ teaspoon of baking soda.
 Add in the room temperature butter and the remaining ½ cup of sour cream.
 Using a mixer on the low setting, blend the ingredients.
-The dry ingredients will become moist, continue blending until a very thick batter comes together.
-The time necessary will depend on how warm your butter is.
+The dry ingredients will become moist, continue blending until a very thick batter comes together (like cookie dough).
 It can take up to two minutes.

 • To the thick batter, add ½ of the sour cream/egg mixture and blend on low for 20 seconds, then add the rest of the sour cream/egg mixture and continue beating on low until the batter becomes homogenous.
 Increase the speed to medium/high and beat for one more minute.
 The batter will become light and fluffy.